neohugo/neohugo/docs/content/en/about/features.md

 : Use fenced code blocks and Markdown render hooks to include diagrams in your content.

 [Mathematics]
-: Include mathematical equations and expressions in Markdown using LaTeX or TeX typesetting syntax.
+: Include mathematical equations and expressions in Markdown using LaTeX markup.

 [Syntax highlighting]
 : Syntactically highlight code examples using Hugo's embedded syntax highlighter, enabled by default for fenced code blocks in Markdown.
 The syntax highlighter supports hundreds of code languages and dozens of styles.

 [Shortcodes]
 : Use Hugo's embedded shortcodes, or create your own, to insert complex content.
 For example, use shortcodes to include `audio` and `video` elements, render tables from local or remote data sources, insert snippets from other pages, and more.

 ## Content management